Is starting a Dropshipping Business in 2024 still profitable?

 - Read customer reviews: Take some time to scroll through the customer reviews for a few of the top sellers in your niche.
 Take note of what customers liked and what they complained about so you can refine your approach to customer service.

-When you’re starting a dropshipping business you should absorb as much information as possible from as many sources as possible.
+When you’re thinking of how to start a dropshipping business you should absorb as much information as possible from as many sources as possible.
 Product listings and reviews of top sellers in your niche are perfect places to look for ideas to improve on what your competition is doing.

-The first step to starting a dropshipping business is about choosing a niche.
+The first step on how to start dropshipping business is about choosing a niche.
 To re-cap:

 - Choose a product/niche that’s easy to dropship